By-Laws of the CSRA

 Ex-officio members of the CSRA may include a representative from the President’s office, representatives from the Office of External Relations, a representative from the Department of Human Resources, and representatives from other areas when appropriate.

 Article IV - Officers and Election of Officers

-fall meeting at which they are elected.
-Officers may succeed themselves
+Section 2.
+The terms of each elected officer shall be two years.
+All officers shall take office immediately following the fall meeting at which they are elected.
+Officers may succeed themselves if reelected.

 Section 3.
 The duties of the officers shall be as follows: